fenago/apache-solr/lab_guides/Lab_1.md

 Ranked results is very important, primarily because the volume of data that search engine platforms have to dig through is huge.
-If there is no control on ranked results, then the result set would be filled with no relevancy and would have so much data that it wouldn\'t be feasible to display it either.
+If there is no control on ranked results, then the result set would be filled with no relevancy and would have so much data that it wouldn't be feasible to display it either.
 The other important aspect is user experience.
 All of us are now used to expecting a search engine to provide relevant results using limited keywords.
-We are getting restless, aren\'t we?
+We are getting restless, aren't we?
 But we expect a search engine platform to not get annoyed and provide us relevant ranked results with few keywords.
 Hold on, we are not talking of Google search here!
 So for users like us, Solr can help address such